 One of the most promising, grassroots organizations to take on this challenge is the NH Network Plastics Working Group led by a group of volunteers who are educators, researchers, business and policy analysts, journalists, artists, community leaders, health professionals, and others from around New Hampshire.

-The Ten Towns • Ten Actions Toolkit is a menu of concrete actions, ready-made templates, and technical support from volunteers, many of whom have already been successful in effecting change in their communities, and all willing to help others rethink plastic.
+The Ten Towns • Ten Actions Toolkit is a menu of concrete actions, ready-made templates, and technical support from volunteers, many of whom have already been successful in effecting change in their communities and are willing to help others rethink plastic.
 Working with community partners in libraries, schools, parks & recreation departments, solid waste facilities, grocery stores, and restaurants as well as sustainability committees and city/town administrators, volunteers collaborate to implement local policies and programs that prove New Hampshire towns and cities care about the environment and about addressing the problem of plastic pollution.

 While efforts being made by towns and cities are innovative and educational, they are not a substitute for comprehensive, evidence-based laws and policies that protect public health, the environment, the economy, and our children's future in New Hampshire.
+We are working toward a just and zero-waste future!